 In the blurb on yesterday's photo I mentioned how the serene scene of a foggy Victoria Harbour was misleading because of the cacophony of commerce that was coming from behind me.

 I felt myself drawn to explore the streets of Tsim Sha Tsui so I turned my back on the harbor and headed north up Nathan Road.
-Every was bustling, despite the light drizzle.
+Every street was bustling, despite the light drizzle.
 Had it been dark I might have thought I'd stepped into the world of Blade Runner!

 I think the scene below was taken on one of the streets west of Nathan Road and south of Kowloon Park but there's no particular landmark that allows me to place it.

-I only have three images from this stroll – I think because of the I kept my camera in it's bag most of the time.
+I only have three images from this stroll – I think because of the rain I kept my camera in it's bag most of the time.
 Looking at these images now I can't believe I wasted such a golden opportunity.
 I was in a place where film was cheap and plentiful, I could easily have replace my camera or even traded up but chose instead not to use it.

-I've seen so many pieces over the years about whether you should or you should you experience the event.
-At 50, looking back, I recommend you .
-When you you are trying to capture the experience and so I believe you are more engaged in the experience than if you are simply spectating.
+I've seen so many pieces over the years about whether you should photograph or you should you experience the event.
+At 50, looking back, I recommend you photograph.
+When you photograph you are trying to capture the experience and so I believe you are more engaged in the experience than if you are simply spectating.
 Just looking at these old photos of mine unlocks and release memories for me.
 They do the same for others I was with at the time as well.
 Without the photo to unlock the memory it would just stay there, like the magazine at the bottom of the pile, slowly fading from view as new material is heaped on top until it becomes invisible, unwanted, and is scooped up and dumped in the recycle bin, gone forever.

 And while the trend today is for ever more video, I don't find I connect with video so well.
 I find I just can't sit there and watch it.
 I want to speed through some pieces and freeze other pieces.
 With photos the viewer gets to choose when to move on or how long to linger.